willbackes/bonn_thesis/docs_template/source/getting_started/customising_the_template.md

 ### First step: Rename the project

 Open the entire directory in VS Code.
-Search for `template_project` in the entire codebase and replace it with `new_project_name`, i.e., a concise version of your project's name (often called a "slug").
-Rename the folder `src/template_project` to `src/<new_project_name>`!
+Search for `bonn_thesis` in the entire codebase and replace it with `new_project_name`, i.e., a concise version of your project's name (often called a "slug").
+Rename the folder `src/bonn_thesis` to `src/<new_project_name>`!

 ```{warning}